Chicago-Policy-Review-Data-Viz/data-visualizations/README.md

 3. Create the HTML file that will serve as the basis for your visualization inside its respective year and story folder via the `npm run create-visual` command.
     - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual` in [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
     - Example command: `npm run create-visual --year=2023 --story=example-visual`
-4. Start creating your visual that will be housed in the `./$year/$story/` folder.
+4. Go into your newly created `./$year/$story/` folder and start creating your visual in `main.js` file.
     - Look to the documentation [here](https://github.com/dciccale/grunt-processhtml#readme) for how to write your processed HTML.
     - Note that any external files, things not stored within this repository, should not be included in the `<build>` tags.
 5. Update the `meta_data.json` in your story's folder, which will look something like this: